nodeca/pica/README.md

 - 2 - Lanczos filter, window 2.0px (`filter: 'lanczos2'`)
 - 3 - Lanczos filter, window 3.0px (`filter: 'lanczos3'`)

-In real world you will never need to change default (`mks2013`) filter.
-All this variations were implemented to better understand resize math :)
+In the real world you will never need to change the default (`mks2013`) filter.
+All these variations were implemented to better understand resize math :)

 ### Unsharp mask

-After scale down image can look a bit blured.
-It's good idea to sharpen it a bit.
-Pica has built-in "unsharp mask" filter (off by default).
+After scale down, an image can look a bit blurred.
+It's a good idea to sharpen it a bit.
+Pica has a built-in "unsharp mask" filter (off by default).
-Set `unsharpAmount` to positive number to activate the filter.
+Set `unsharpAmount` to a positive number to activate the filter.

-Filter's parameters are similar to ones from Photoshop.
+Filter parameters are similar to ones from Photoshop.
-We recommend to start with `unsharpAmount = 160`, `unsharpRadius = 0.6` and `unsharpThreshold = 1`.
+We recommend starting with `unsharpAmount = 160`, `unsharpRadius = 0.6` and `unsharpThreshold = 1`.
 There is [a correspondence between UnsharpMask parameters in popular graphics software](https://github.com/nodeca/pica/wiki/Unsharp-mask-params-in-popular-softare).